edcarp/Ed-DaSH/index.md

 and bioinformatics especially vulnerable.
 The NERC Environmental Omics: A Community Vision report (2019) also highlighted the need for bioinformatics training to maximize the uses of new genomics technologies to solve major environmental issues.
-This is not just a UK challenge: A recent OECD report noted: “The COVID-19 pandemic ... has underscored the critical importance of data-intensive science and the need for strategic approaches to strengthening the digital capacity and skills of the scientific enterprise as a whole.”
-Demand for digital training far outstrips supply.
+This is not just a UK challenge: A recent OECD report noted: _“The COVID-19 pandemic ... has underscored the critical importance of data-intensive science and the need for strategic approaches to strengthening the digital capacity and skills of the scientific enterprise as a whole._” Demand for digital training far outstrips supply.

 Learn more about [the project](project_overview.md).